xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 3. Input the commands, only do the obsidian platforms for now.
 Input the large command into a command block and power it from the side, ie button.

-4. Scroll to the bottom of the txt, there will be a repeating command block with /perimeterinfo.
+4. Scroll to the bottom of the txt, there will be a repeating command block command with /perimeterinfo.
    Replace a obsidian block with it and fly around, both vertically and horizontally, until you find the spot with the highest total spawning space.
 Place a glass block below.